Jacinta Nampijinpa Price

-She is the daughter of Warlpiri community leader and former politician Bess Price.
+Some of Price’s views and actions have been described as "controversial" and "divisive", including defending Pauline Hanson’s views, sharing a meme comparing Black Lives Matter protestors with Nazis and wrongly claiming that the Albanese government’s non-discriminatory migration policies target Indian migrants to boost Labor’s vote – a claim that led to her removal from the Shadow Ministry by Opposition Leader Sussan Ley in September 2025.

+Critics, including fellow Liberal Party MPs, have criticised Price for her Trumpian style of campaigning and "loose relationship with the truth".
+One Liberal MP said, "Nearly everything she does is pushed by Advance", while others have pointed to her close relationship with former right-faction leader and Prime Minister Tony Abbott.

 Early life

 Price was born on 12 May 1981 in Darwin, Northern Territory, and grew up in Alice Springs.
 Her father, David Price, is of Anglo-Celtic descent and was born in Newcastle, New South Wales.
 Her mother, Bess Price, who served in the Northern Territory Legislative Assembly, is a Warlpiri woman.
+Her parents met in Yuendumu in 1976, working at the local school; David as a teacher in the bilingual program, while Bess was 15–16 years old, producing Warlpiri literacy materials.

-Bess Price is a fellow member of the CLP, who served as a minister in the Adam Giles NT Government, holding portfolios including housing and statehood, and was a vocal supporter of the Howard Government's 2007 Northern Territory Intervention, that implemented new legislation in response to the crises facing Aboriginal communities.
+Bess Price is a fellow member of the CLP, who served as a minister in the Adam Giles NT Government, holding portfolios including housing and statehood, and was a vocal supporter of the Howard government's 2007 Northern Territory Intervention, that implemented new legislation in response to the crises facing Aboriginal communities.

 Price has written that her mother was "born under a tree and lived within an original Warlpiri structured environment through a kinship system on Aboriginal land.
 Her first language was Warlpiri, and her parents, my grandparents, only came into contact with white settlers in their early adolescence in the 1940s."

+She travelled widely with her family as a child, camping in the bush on swags.
+By the age of seven she had visited every Australian state and, by 12, had travelled around the world.

+In Year 12, she gave birth to her first son.